 - Necessity for the purposes of legitimate interests of the data controller or third party

-To learn more about processing based on consent of the data subject, check out our comprehensive guide on obtaining consent according to the requirements of the GDPR.
+To learn more about processing based on consent of the data subject, check out our comprehensive guide to GDPR consent.

 This article will cover the comparatively nebulous sixth point in the above list, walking you through the meaning of legitimate interests according to the GDPR, along with some real-life examples and questions you can ask yourself to determine if processing based on legitimate interests applies to you.